 This is the stuff dreams are made of.
 At least when I’m dreaming of my recipe of chicken salad!

 It’s really that good and you won’t believe how easy it is!

-We just can’t rave enough about this Classic Homemade Mayonnaise and you can do this recipe in your blender or stand mixer, but the easiest way is with an immersion blender.
+We just can’t rave enough about this recipe!
+And you can do this in your blender or stand mixer, but the easiest way is with an immersion blender.

 HOW TO MAKE HOMEMADE MAYONNAISE

 Watch us show you how easy it is to make this awesome Classic Homemade Mayonnaise recipe!